create3000/x_ite/docs/_posts/components/EnvironmentalSensor/ProximitySensor.md

 ProximitySensor generates events when the viewer enters, exits and moves within a region of space (defined by a box).

-The ProximitySensor node belongs to the **EnvironmentalSensor** component and its container field is *children.* It is available since X3D version 3.0 or later.
+The ProximitySensor node belongs to the **EnvironmentalSensor** component and its default container field is *children.* It is available since X3D version 3.0 or later.

 ## Hierarchy